mit212/lab4_2025/README.md

         sudo apt install python3-pip
         ```

-6. Install the UR RTDE library by opening a terminal and typing `pip install ur_rtde`.
+6. Install the RTDE library by opening a terminal and typing `pip install ur_rtde`.

 ### 0.2 (Optional) Windows Subsystem for Linux (WSL)